CaiqueONZZ/ADM-PANEL-1.0/readme.md

 ### Public Domain Release

-As of [insert release date], the ADM PANEL project is released into the public domain and is uncopyrighted.
+As of 2023, the ADM PANEL project is released into the public domain and is uncopyrighted.
 Anyone is free to use, modify, and distribute the project without any restrictions.

 ## Usage